-During the block construction and validation process the node party to the private transaction will decrypt the transaction data prior to sending it to the EVM.
+During the block construction and validation process the node party to the private transaction will decrypt the transaction data prior to sending to the EVM.
 The EVM therefore does not need to support encryption/decryption operations.
-The private state data of a private contract is stored in the clear in the local state database of the nodes party to the transaction.
+The private state data of a private contract is stored in the clear in the local state database but this is fine as only nodes party to the transaction will store the data.